Tag Archive for: injection molding inserts

 Design Flexibility: Inserts are a design device that designers use to make their products stand out from the crowd by making them more complex and unique.

-Complexity and Cost: The design of insert molds is much more intricate and costly compared to the regular molding processes which require one to consider additional factors and allocate resources.
+Complexity and Cost: The design of insert molds is much more intricate and costly compared to the regular molding processes, which require one to consider additional factors and allocate resources.

-Insert Molding and Overmolding are compared
+Insert Injection Molding and Overmolding are compared

 Overmolding